Doc Gallows: Straight Edge Society (2009–2010)

-Independent circuit (2010–2016)
+Japan and Independent circuit (2010–2016)

 Hankinson wrestled on December 3, 2010, as "Keith Hanson", at an Inoki Genome Federation (IGF) event, where he defeated The Predator.
 At IGF's Genome14 on February 5, 2011, he faced Predator again in a match that ended when an angry Antonio Inoki legitimately came to ringside shouting at them both to make them stop.
 On January 29, 2011, he lost to ECW Original Tommy Dreamer in a hardcore match at a National Wrestling Superstars (NWS) event in New Jersey.
 On March 25, 2011, Hankinson, working as Luke Gallows, made an appearance for the Japanese Apache Pro-Wrestling Army promotion, defeating Makoto Hashi.
 On May 29, 2011, Gallows debuted for NWA Rampage in Warner Robins, Georgia.
 Gallows went to a no-contest with Jimmy Rave, when Rave's stable, Jimmy Rave Approved, interfered in the match.
 Afterwards, an eight-man tag took place in which Gallows teamed with Kyle Matthews, J-Rod, and Frankie Valentine to defeat Rave, Sal Rinauro, Chip Day and Corey Hollis.
 On June 5, Gallows returned to NWA Rampage and lost to Heavyweight Champion Bull Buchanan.
 In August 2011, Hankinson and Cliff Compton traveled to wrestle in Nigeria.
 He was defeated by The Great Power Uti, who took his belt.

 Hankinson appeared on the World Wrestling Fan Xperience (WWFX) Champions Showcase Tour in Manila, Philippines on February 4, 2012, where he wrestled under the name Luke Gallow (using his heel S.E.S. gimmick) in a losing effort to Rhyno.

 He also appeared at Wrestlerama in Georgetown, Guyana.
 On October 6, 2012, he was defeated by Scott Steiner in the House of Hardcore's first show.
 On September 22, 2012, Luke Gallows would debut for Dynamite Championship Wrestling at their Annual Breast Cancer Benefit Event.
 He won the American Pro Wrestling Alliance World Tag Team Championship in 2012 with Knux, but they were later stripped of the title, as they were made inactive, on March 1, 2013.
 From June 3 to 13, 2012, Hankinson, as Luke Gallows, worked a tour with the Japanese Pro Wrestling Noah promotion, during which he often teamed with Bobby Fish and Roderick Strong.
 He appeared for Pro Wrestling Syndicate on May 18, 2013, along with Knux and D'Lo Brown.
 Hankinson made his last independent appearance on January 16, 2016, billed as Luke Gallows, when he unsuccessfully challenged Chris Nelms in a Fatal 4-Way match for WrestleMerica Brass Knuckles Championship.

 On May 6, 2015, Global Force Wrestling (GFW) announced Gallows as part of their roster.
 Gallows and Karl Anderson main evented the first-ever GFW show on June 12, defeating the New Heavenly Bodies (Dustin and Justin) in a tag team match.